Synbiotic Foods – Prebiotic + Probiotic Recipes

+Synbiotic Eating – heard of the new trend?
+This is when we consume meals that provide both prebiotic fibres and live fermented ‘probiotic’ food sources.
 When you haven’t been getting enough sleep or eating a healthy diet, have high-stress levels or have been taking antibiotics, it can create an imbalance of the good and bad bacteria in your gut.
 You might experience gastrointestinal issues, like bloating, constipation, diarrhoea, reflux and indigestion.

 This is where probiotic and prebiotic foods can help.

 Probiotic foods provide us with live bacteria, that line our digestive tracts and help protect us against invading pathogens and support our bodies ability to absorb nutrients.
 They are our guts best defence and help swing overall bacteria balance towards positive, good bacteria.
 They help re-inoculate the gut with friendly, happy bacteria.

 Whereas probiotics are live bacteria, prebiotics are not living, but instead act as food for those good and friendly bacteria in our guts.
 They are soluble, fermentable, non-digestible fibres and carbohydrates known as resistant starches – they resist our digestive systems, allowing them to travel to the colon and feed our bacteria!

 Combining probiotic and prebiotic foods in a plate offers us the best of both biotic worlds.
 By combining the two different food groups, we are enhancing the effect of cultured foods and ensuring we get the maximum benefited from ingested probiotics, all of which can help improve our gut health.
 This synergistic combination has been termed – “synbiotic” eating.